Medical questions & health advice by board certified doctors

-"Does menstruation continue after a uterine biopsy?
+"Does menstruation continue after a uterine biopsy?"

 My partner and I have been having trouble conceiving, and my doctor recommended a uterine biopsy to help diagnose the problem.
 Will this interfere with my normal menstruation?

 In general the process of a uterine biopsy should not interfere with normal menstruation.
 The procedure is fairly simple.
 It normally occurs in the physician's office.
 They will position you as if you were to have a pap smear.
 The doctor will use a speculum to find the cervix, and insert a thin plastic device through the cervix (the opening of the uterus that is located at the back of the vaginal canal).
 The uterus is a fairly large structure.
 The biopsy grabs only a small piece of the inner lining which is then taken out and examined.
 Normal menstruation involves the shedding of the entire uterine lining, so removing a small piece of the lining should not make a difference.
 The other component of menstruation is the hormonal regulation--which is not affected.
 There are, however, complications that can occur from the biopsy--such as bleeding, infection and or pain.
 Talk to your doctor about your concerns.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.